tsvetanv/learning-notes/researches/develop-app-from-idea-to-market/develop-app-from-idea-to-market.md

 - find out tools which I need in different steps of development.

 ### Free Design tool to create a sitemap diagram
+- How can I see a sitemap for any website? https://www.quora.com/How-can-I-see-a-sitemap-for-any-website
 - GlooMaps:  https://www.gloomaps.com
 - Lucidchart: https://www.lucidchart.com